 Patricia Rossi.
 The third generation are now taking their places

 in this family tradition.

-walk inside the Fat Lady is the Victorian décor.
+walk into the Fat Lady is the Victorian décor.
 Eye catching

 Tiffany lamps, beveled glass doors, bentwood chairs,

 beautiful stained and leaded glass signs, and the other

 delightful collectibles work their magic to take you